 To date, 56% of our electricity network has been moved underground (Caruna Oy and Caruna Espoo Oy).
-The work began with the medium-voltage overhead cables in forests and sparsely populated areas with the greatest residential density and amounts of electricity transferred.
-Now, we are also renewing the electricity network in neighbourhoods close to densely populated centres.
+We are renewing the electricity network both in urban areas as well as in sparsely populated areas.
 You can check the building sites in your neighbourhood on our map service.

 We take care of our network in many more ways.
 Tree tops and branches growing near to power lines will no longer fall on the lines in windy weather and cut off electricity.

 Please bear safety in mind when you are near the building site.

 - Do not touch power lines that are hanging down on the ground, as they may still be live.

 - Please do not remove the markers indicating building materials or excavation routes